Eurydia/notes-on-clean-programming-language/content/_index.md

 ```
 // Language: Clean

-functionH n
+functionA n
 | x == 0    = 0
 with
     x = n mod 2
 | otherwise = 1
 ```

-The definition of `functionH` is not valid since
-The guard cannot reference `x`.
+The definition of `functionA` is not valid since the guard cannot reference `x`.

 ### Operators